realworldocaml/book/en/inside-the-runtime.md

 #### The mutable write barrier

-This write barrier can have profound implications for the structure of your code.
+The write barrier can have profound implications for the structure of your code.
 It's one of the reasons why using immutable data structures and allocating a fresh copy with changes can sometimes be faster than mutating a record in-place.